vivaria/edisonrul.ing/docs/source/cards/i/infernity-beast.md

 ### Card Rulings

-●If you declare an attack with this card while you have no cards in your hand but an effect causes you to have at least 1 card in your hand before the attack is complete, your opponent can activate Spell or Trap Cards.
+*   If you declare an attack with this card while you have no cards in your hand but an effect causes you to have at least 1 card in your hand before the attack is complete, your opponent can activate Spell or Trap Cards.